The Croco Embossed Leather Jacket: How to Wear It Without Overdoing It

 When the jacket is doing this much, the rest of the outfit should do as little as possible.

-For a black croco jacket, a plain black tee and slim trousers underneath is the right call.
+With a croco jacket, a plain tee and slim trousers underneath are the right call.
 The pattern reads clearly without the look tipping into excess.

 Clean raw denim or a dark blue jean works better here than anything heavily washed.
 The quietness of the denim keeps the eye on the jacket’s texture and sheen rather than pulling it elsewhere.